 I have spend a lot of time doing this DeLonghi America CGH1020D Livenza all day grill review and tried to find all the pros and cons and write about all the features so you can decide if this, a little higher priced grill and all its features and ways to cook healthy food on it, is the one you would like to use in your kitchen.

 Would you like to see the price?
 Click here!!

 Grill surface and temperature

-The Delonghi Livenza has a 15 X 9 inch cooking space that however can be doubled if you use it open and use both sides as a flat grill and not as a contact grill.
+The Delonghi Livenza has a 15 X 9-inch cooking space that however can be doubled if you use it open and use both sides as a flat grill and not as a contact grill.

-The total space of folded open is 260 square inches and this makes it easy to grill for 4 people if you use the rule of thumb that you need about 70 square inch per person.
+The total space of folded open is 260 square inches and this makes it easy to grill for 4 people if you use the rule of thumb that you need about 70 square inches per person.